OGR Bike Mag

 Retreat to a boutique cinema, café or gallery

-If you like your food fresh, rustic and tasty there’s plenty of eateries to choose from.
+If you like your food fresh, rustic and tasty there are plenty of eateries to choose from.
 West Coast foodie gems include the whitebait pizza at Fat Pipi’s (Hokitika), any sandwich from the Hokitika Sandwich Company (so popular it’s spawned a second shop in Christchurch) and the classic blue cod and chips at the Craypot in Jackson Bay.

 kotuku in flight.jpg kotuku in flight.jpg